nichia/nichia.github.io/_posts/2019-06-26-deploying_sinatra_app_to_heroku.markdown

 Create a Heroku app: `$ heroku apps:create my-favetools`

-Push your project to the new Heroku app: `$ git push Heroku master`
+Push your project to the new Heroku app: `$ git push heroku master`

 After the app is built on Heroku, set the seed file if you have any: `$ heroku rake db:seed`